-During the fourth year of the #DontTrashLISound campaign by the Long Island Sound Study, Connecticut Sea Grant, Mystic Aquarium and other groups that began Aug.
-3 and continues through Sept.
-19 (International Coastal Cleanup Day), organizers called attention to the new issue of PPE litter.
+During the fourth year of the #DontTrashLISound campaign by the Long Island Sound Study, Connecticut Sea Grant, Mystic Aquarium and other groups that gets underway on Aug.
+3, organizers are calling attention to the new issue of PPE litter.
 While single-use plastic use that has been the campaign's focus is still the main culprit polluting the Sound and the waterways that flow into it, face masks and gloves are a new threat that everyone can help eliminate by simply using the trash can.